simonzg/docs/mining.md

 }
 ```

-You can create as many of these pool config files as you want.
-If you are creating multiple pools, ensure that they have unique stratum ports.
+Many of these pool config files can be created.
+If this is the case, they must have unique stratum ports.

 For more information on these configuration options see the [pool module documentation](https://github.com/meterio/meter-stratum-pool#module-usage).

 ### Start the Portal

-After all the configuration files has been set up, you're ready to start your mining pool in NodeJS:
+After all the configuration files have been set up, it is time to start the mining pool.

+If everything is installed locally on the host, initiate using the following:

 ```bash
 node init.js
 ```

+If using the Docker approach, then the following steps need to be taken: